 We are going to go through four aspects which you need to consider as you begin.

 Type of consulting

 There are also different types of industries.
 These include, but are not limited to; automotive, healthcare, government, environment, real estate, financial, hospitality, energy, consumer products, retail, education, hospitality, transportation, telecommunication, pharmaceuticals and the public sector among others.
 You will need to do some research to figure it all out.
-Which industry would you specialise to get the most out of your skills and expertise?
+Which industry would you specialise in to get the most out of your skills and expertise?
 Understand the different industries and how they operate.
 This will also help you know where your interest lies.

 Once you discover your industry/industries, break it down even further.
 What really resonates with you?
-For example if we pick on the environment as an industry we have niches ranging from sustainable development, oil and gas, mining, sanitation, water, wildlife, climate change, hotel, transport, Human Resource, IT, environmental policy, environmental impact assessments, environmental impact audits, among others.
+For example, if we pick on the environment as an industry we have niches ranging from sustainable development, oil and gas, mining, sanitation, water, wildlife, climate change, hotel, transport, Human Resources, IT, environmental policy, environmental impact assessments, environmental impact audits, among others.
 The list is endless and is in most cases linked to your expertise – What do you do?
 What can you provide?
 Most of these niches overlap with other industries.
 You will also be in a position to identify who your client will be.

 Focus / Day to Day

 This is linked to the type of consulting you have chosen.
 What happens on a day-to-day basis in that sector?
 When you break down strategy consulting, for example, this is consulting that will help a company reach a strategic answer.
 They answer ‘the what’ – What should a company do?
 Other consulting types focus on specific functions like financials.

 Once you understand the consulting types you will be able to know what work is needed and where your strengths in your specific skills and expertise are.